Out of the Darkness (Retrospective: 1994–1999)

-Out of the Darkness is a retrospective album by Midnight Syndicate, released July 4, 2006, by Entity Productions.
-The album features re-recorded and re-mastered tracks from the band's early years (1994-1999).
-The 24 tracks on the album include 4 previously unreleased songs.
+Out of the Darkness (Retrospective: 1994–1999) is a compilation album by Midnight Syndicate, released July 4, 2006, by Entity Productions.
+The album features re-recorded and re-mastered tracks from Born of the Night and Realm of Shadows along with four previously unreleased songs the band's early years (1994-1999).

 Album information and release

+In March 2006, Midnight Syndicate announced that Born of the Night and Realm of Shadows were out of print. and explained in an interview that they would no longer be available for sale.

-In a 2006 interview, composer, Edward Douglas referred to the album's material "what we consider our best horror-genre material from the early years."
-Composer, Gavin Goszka added: We looked at this (album) as an opportunity to breathe new life into the material.
-We attempted to maintain as much of the sound and character of the original versions while still making minor changes to the arrangements and performances to bring them closer to what we originally envisioned.
-The majority of the songs are from the band's Midnight Syndicate, Born of the Night, and Realm of Shadows albums with additional tracks from Edward Douglas' early film scores and a previously unreleased track by Gavin entitled, Prisoner of Time.
-The album artwork was created by fantasy artist, Rob Alexander.
+In July of that same year Out of the Darkness (Retrospective: 1994–1999) was released featuring re-recorded versions of tracks from the Midnight Syndicate (1997), Born of the Night (1998), and Realm of Shadows (2000) albums and tracks from Edward Douglas' early scores for his films Journey into Dementia (1994) and The Dead Matter (1996) and a previously unreleased track by Gavin entitled, Prisoner of Time.

+In a 2006 interview, composer, Gavin Goszka said, "It's been over seven years since we originally recorded most of those songs, and our technology and technique have improved...
+This gives us an opportunity to reissue the songs closer to what we originally envisioned."
+Composer, Edward Douglas referred to the Out of the Darkness material as "what we consider our best horror-genre material from the early years."
+The album artwork was created by fantasy artist, Rob Alexander, who also created a number of works for Magic: the Gathering games.

-The album was released through Entity Productions and self-distributed through Halloween retailers like Spirit Halloween, counterculture retailers like Hot Topic and Spencer Gifts, costume shops, and hobby shops.
+The album was released through Entity Productions and self-distributed through Halloween retailers like Spencer Gifts, costume shops, and hobby shops.

+Style

+Side-Line Magazine described the album as remaining in the band's universe of "imaginary horror films"-style calling it a "fusion of orchestral arrangements and dark horror-like impressions."
+Gothic Beauty noted the album featured fewer "scary" sound tricks than previous albums adding that although it was "made-for-Halloween theatrics" several tracks were too grandiose to be "horror camp."

 Post-release

-In 2013, the track Into The Abyss was featured as an outtro on the Misfits live album, Dead Alive!.
-According to Douglas, the inclusion of the song on the album came as a result of Misfits using Midnight Syndicate music as atmosphere after shows as they met with guests.
+In 2013, the track Into The Abyss was featured as outro music following track 14, Saturday Night on the Misfits live album, Dead Alive!.
 In 2015, Rue Morgue Magazine included Out of the Darkness in its list of 50 Essential Horror Albums - Discs That Created, Evolved, or Defined Genre Music Through the Decades citing the band's influence in the haunted attraction industry and "entrenchment" in the celebration of the Halloween season as reasons for its inclusion.